SoftwareAG/c8y-releasenotes/content/release-10-18+/devices-10-18+.md

 <tr>
 <td>LWM2M</td>
 <td>The performance of the <code>migrateLwm2mDevices</code> operation has been improved.
 New command line arguments have been introduced with the operation.
 A list of legacy LWM2M devices can be specified directly from the shell command.
 Moreover, the migration of the LWM2M client registration objects can be skipped by using an argument.
-For details, refer to <a href="https://cumulocity.com/guides/protocol-integration/lwm2m/#migration-of-the-lwm2m-devices" class="no-ajaxy">LWM2M > LWM2M connector device > Migration of the LWM2M devices</a> in the <i>Protocol integration guide</i>.</td>
+For details, refer to <a href="https://cumulocity.com/docs/protocol-integration/lwm2m/#migration-of-the-lwm2m-devices" class="no-ajaxy"Migration of the LWM2M devices</a> in the user documentation.</td>
 <td>DM-1866</td>
 <td>10.18.10.0</td>
 <td>Core</td>